filecoin-project/lotus-docs/content/en/tutorials/lotus/store-and-retrieve/store-data/index.md

 ---
 title: "Store data"
 description: "The process of storing and retrieving data using the Filecoin network is slightly different from how most storage platforms work.
 This tutorial walks you through the whole end-to-end process of keeping your data and then getting it back when you need it!
 This tutorial should take you about an hour to complete."
-lead: "The process of storing and retrieving data using the Filecoin network is slightly different from how most storage platforms work.
-This tutorial walks you through the whole end-to-end process of keeping your data and then getting it back when you need it!
-This tutorial should take you about an hour to complete."
+lead: Introduction to setting up, storing, and retrieving using the Filecoin network
 draft: false
 menu:
     tutorials: